matplotlib/CZI_2020-07_mpl/CZI.md

 they are frequently reactive, you can not plan for a critical bug to be found or a dependency to change, time critical, and not always fun.
-By making sure these tasks are done we will improve the experience for both new and existing contributors and improve the onboard new contributors to the project.
+By making sure these tasks are done we will improve the experience for both new and existing contributors and improve the onboarding of new contributors to the project.
 We propose to devote three quarters of a developers time to handling these tasks.